open-webui/docs/docs/tutorial/tools.md

 <details>
 <summary>Installation Instructions</summary>

-Screenshots/Video of getting tool from community, importing or copying, activating, enabling for models, etc

 The Tools import process is quite simple.
 You will have two options:

 ### Download and import manually